Inheritance and Risk of Renal Cell Carcinoma

 Family History as a Risk Factor for Renal Cell Carcinoma

 Young age at RCC onset is also a clue that hereditary etiology is possible.
-In contrast with sporadic RCC, which is generally diagnosed during the fifth to seventh decades of life, hereditary forms of RCC are generally diagnosed at an earlier age.
+Unlike sporadic RCC, which is generally diagnosed during the fifth to seventh decades of life, hereditary forms of RCC are generally diagnosed at an earlier age.
 In a review of over 600 cases of hereditary RCC from the National Cancer Institute, the median age of RCC diagnosis was 37 years, with 70% of cases being diagnosed at age 46 years or younger.[3]
-This is lower than the median age of RCC diagnosis in the general population, which is 64 years.[15]
+This age is lower than the median age of RCC diagnosis in the general population, which is 64 years.[18]
 Heritable RCCs are often multifocal and bilateral.
 A retrospective analysis of 1,235 patients with RCC who underwent genetic testing revealed that 6.1% of this population had positive genetic test results, 75.5% had negative test results, and 18.4% had a variant of unknown significance.
 Young age at RCC diagnosis was the only variable associated with a positive test result.[8]
-Other series showed that patients with non-clear cell advanced RCC may have an enrichment for pathogenic variants when compared with patients who had clear cell RCC; however, current research data are limited.[5,16]
+Other series showed that patients with non-clear cell advanced RCC may have an enrichment for pathogenic variants when compared with patients who had clear cell RCC; however, current research data are limited.[5,19]

 While there is much debate about the referral criteria for hereditary RCC genetic testing, the following organizations have offered some guidance: